Hyaluronic Acid Injections MAY CAUSE accelerated knee degeneration

-The above new research and the below title of a medical research letter should tell you everything you need to know about Hyaluronic injections:
+The above new research and the below title of a medical research letter should help tell you everything you need to know about Hyaluronic injections:

 Using Medicare Data to Understand Low-Value Health Care The Case of Intra-articular Hyaluronic Acid Injections.
 2

 That same research letter backed that up with “based on high-quality evidence that hyaluronic acid injections were not associated with clinically meaningful improvement in symptoms compared with placebo injections.”

 Hyaluronic Acid Injections